Abstract & Symposium Submissions are NOW OPEN!

 2. Conference Theme and Streams

-With a theme of “Expanding our horizons”, the Conference will be a multi-disciplinary event featuring representatives from all facets of road and transport safety including research, teaching, practice and policy.
+With a theme of “Towards Zero – Making it Happen!”, the Conference will be a multi-disciplinary event featuring representatives from all facets of road and transport safety including research, teaching, practice and policy.

 Submissions of new and innovative developments in road safety for oral presentations, poster presentations, and symposium proposals have been made under the following broad topic areas: